 - Easier to read small UI & text elements from games over 720p

-- Requires that you stream near the limit of Twitch’s imposed bitrate limits
+- Requires that you stream near the limit of Twitch’s imposed streaming bitrate limits

 - Requires a fairly fast internet upload speed